5 Fun Tips for a Simple Christmas Focused on Christ

 My friend Shelly says Christmas morning is a special time.
 Someone in the family runs to the nativity scene and turns baby Jesus over, and the celebration that Jesus is alive begins.
 Christmas morning is still one of their favorite times.

-The whole family was required to sit in the lined-up chairs and watch our kids, usually in Christmas costumes, sing, and dance to Christmas carols.
+Christmas afternoon always involves family sharing time.
+When our kids were younger, they would put on a talent show.
+The whole family was required to sit in the lined-up chairs and watch our kids, usually in Christmas costumes, as they sang and danced to Christmas carols.

 To keep the emphasis on Christ and a simple Christmas, we have joined with another family and put on a live nativity.